April 2025 News

 The son of William Lonsword will continue to benefit from this formidable combination of owners Greg Bortz & Gina Goldsmith and Crawford Racing as his racing career progresses and if he continues to show what he has shown in those back-to-back wins, the only way forward will be onwards and upwards for the appropriately named Point North.

-February 2025 News
+December 2025 News

-January 2025 News
+November 2025 News

 Get In Touch